No deposit loans for first home buyers are available

 A no deposit loan will allow you to borrow up to 100% of the purchase price.

 The main type of no deposit loan is known as a guarantor loan with gifted deposit home loans coming a close second.

 Many people are eligible for discounted professional package interest rates, basic loan packages and application fee waivers as well!

-Can the First Home Owners Grant be my deposit?
+Can you use the First Home Owners Grant as a deposit?

-- Use our FHOG calculator to see which grants you are eligible for.
+- Try our FHOG calculator to discover which grants you are eligible for.

-- If you’re building a home, your grant isn’t available until construction commences.
+- If you’re building a home then your grant isn’t available until construction commences.

 - In total, you’ll typically need 5% to 10% of the purchase price, including the FHOG.

 - If you have a guarantor then you don’t need any savings whatsoever.

 How much is the First Home Owners Grant?